"

 Example 7.1.2.
 Weighted beats in compound meters

-• In Examples 7.1.1 and 7.1.2, the downbeats are the strongest beats and are marked by the blue S’s in boxes.
+• In Examples 7.1.1 and 7.1.2, the strongest beats are called downbeats and are indicated by the blue Ss in boxes.

-• In triple meters, beat 2 is less strong than the downbeat but stronger than beat 3.
+• In triple meters, beat 2 is weaker than the downbeat but stronger than beat 3.

-• In quadruple meters, beat 3 is less strong than the downbeat but stronger than beats 2 and 4.
+• In quadruple meters, beat 3 is weaker than the downbeat but stronger than beats 2 and 4.

 • In each example, the last beat is a weak beat.

-Sometimes composers will purposefully make naturally weaker beats stronger by placing more emphasis on them.
-When this occurs, it is called syncopation.
-John Philip Sousa achieves syncopations by two different methods in Example 7.1.3.
+Sometimes composers intentionally make naturally weaker beats stronger by emphasizing them more.
+When this happens, it is called syncopation.
+John Philip Sousa creates syncopations using two different methods in Example 7.1.3.

-• The blue beats in boxes below Example 7.1.3. show syncopations.
+• The blue beats in the boxes below Example 7.1.3. show syncopations.

-• The first examples of syncopation are due to the accent markings.
-These accents force beat 2 to be stronger than the downbeat.
+• The earliest examples of syncopation come from accent markings.
+These accents make beat 2 stronger than the downbeat.

-• The last example of syncopation is due to the longer duration tied into the next downbeat.
-Since there is no new sound occurring on the following downbeat, the sound that occurs on beat 2 is stronger.
+• The final example of syncopation involves a longer duration tied into the next downbeat.
+Since no new sound occurs on the following downbeat, the sound on beat 2 becomes more prominent.

-Although Example 7.1.3 is not the start of the piece, the time signature has been added for convenience.
-Because this chapter covers less common rhythm and meters, every example in this chapter will include a time signature.
+Although Example 7.1.3 is not the beginning of the piece, a time signature has been added for clarity.
+Since this chapter covers less common rhythms and meters, every example will include a time signature.

-Syncopations are not simply one appearance of an accent.
-Rather, as in Examples 7.1.3, there must be accents on at least two regular occurrences in a row.
+Syncopations are not just a single accent.
+Instead, as in Examples 7.1.3, there must be accents on at least two regular beats in a row.
 Now look at Example 7.1.4, which shows an accent on a weak beat that is not syncopation.

 Example 7.1.4.
 Not a syncopation: Haydn,[2] Symphony No. 94, (“Surprise”), ii – Andante

-In this piano reduction of Haydn’s “Surprise” Symphony (Example 7.1.4), a seemingly random fortissimo appears after almost sixteen bars of piano and pianissimo.
+In this piano reduction of Haydn’s “Surprise” Symphony (Example 7.1.4), a seemingly random fortissimo appears after nearly sixteen bars of piano and pianissimo.
 The music then humorously returns to piano.
-No matter how accented this beat is, it is not considered a syncopation because there is no sense of regularity.
+No matter how strong this beat is, it is not considered a syncopation because there is no sense of regular pattern.

-Example 7.1.5 does include syncopations because accents return at least two times.
+Example 7.1.5 does include syncopations because accents return at least twice.

 Example 7.1.5.
 Syncopations: Guerreiro,[3] Bôas Festas, Op.
 12

-Several characteristics contribute to the syncopations in Example 7.1.5.
+Several features contribute to the syncopations in Example 7.1.5.

-• There are accent marks on beat 2 of the treble clef in measures 5, 6, and 8.
+• Accent marks are on beat 2 of the treble clef in measures 5, 6, and 8.

-• The quarter note’s longer duration of the accented notes also places emphasis on beat 2.
+• The quarter note’s longer duration on the accented notes also emphasizes beat 2.

-• The accents occur three times in the four measures of Example 7.1.5.
-If the accent only occurred once, it would not be an example of syncopation.
+• The accents happen three times in the four measures of Example 7.1.5.
+If the accent only occurred once, it would not be considered an example of syncopation.

 There can also be syncopations on a smaller scale.
 While the downbeat is the strongest beat in a measure, any note that falls on the beat is stronger than the other parts of the beat.
 Notes that do not fall on the beats are called offbeats.